civkit/civkit-api/Readme.md

 | POST | /api/submitToMainstay | Submit data to Mainstay |

-Feel Free to Reach out to me here or
+Feel Free to Reach out to me here for questions and open issues.
+I will do my best to assist you.